Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 • Symptom management: Focusing on minimising and mitigating the effects the symptoms can have.
 This will involve a lot of rest to avoid any sudden movements, avoiding any bright lights that could harm your eyes, keeping hydrated to prevent dehydration from vomiting.
 Lastly is vestibular rehabilitation therapy, which is physical therapy exercises designed to help retrain balance.

-• Medications: Certain medications can be used to help treat labyrinthitis symptoms, such as anti-nausea medicine, antihistamines to reduce vertigo, antibiotics if infection is present, and antiviral medications if the cause of believed to be viral.
+• Medications: Certain medications can be used to help treat labyrinthitis symptoms, such as anti-nausea medicine, antihistamines to reduce vertigo, antibiotics if infection is present and antiviral medications if the cause is believed to be viral.

 Labyrinthitis vs vestibular neuritis – what’s the difference?